-Fukuoka is situated on the island of Kyushu and is one of the top 10 most livable places on Earth.
-The dialect is spoken in and around Fukuoka, on Hakata Bay.
+Fukuoka is located on the island of Kyushu and is one of the 10 best places to live on Earth.
+The dialect is spoken in Fukuoka and around the city, in Hakata Bay.

-The dialect has unique distinctions that make it popular with Japanese from other islands.
-The dialect is called “Hakata Ben” [博多弁] and is considered the most distinct dialect of the Japanese language.
-Grammar and writing style also change.
+The dialect has unique distinctions that make it popular among Japanese from other islands.
+The dialect is called “Hakata Ben” [博多弁] and is considered the most distinct dialect of the Japanese Language.
+The grammar and writing style also change.

-Some of the changes in the Hakata Ben dialect is the use of "tto" when asking questions, for example:
+Some of the changes in the Hakata Ben dialect include the use of “tto” when asking questions, for example:

 • Hakata Ben: nan ba shiyo tto?